Get to know who we are

 I’m Jamie Davis and I’m the Reynolds Band Director.
 I have 13 ensembles.
 Some are year-long and some are seasonal like the Carol Band.

-Mr. Davis’ ensembles can be heard regularly in performance locally, provincially, and internationally.
-Ensembles under his direction have consistently received ratings of Superior or Gold, are in demand for concerts and parade appearances, and receive numerous accolades for their performances.
+Jamie is the director of bands at Reynolds Secondary School in Victoria, BC.
+For nineteen years his concert bands, jazz bands, and marching bands have been heard in performance locally, provincially, and internationally.
+Ensembles under his direction consistently receive festival ratings of Superior or Gold, are in demand for concert and parade appearances, and receive high praise for their performances.

-Mr. Davis holds a Bachelor of Music degree and Teaching Certificate from the University of Victoria.
-As well, he has undertaken conducting studies with Dr. Steven J. Capaldo and Dr. Gerald N. King.
-He is the recipient of the 2014 Staples/Black Press News Media “Great Teacher Award” (secondary school), a 2012 Commanding Officer’s Commendation from the Vernon Military Camp (for instruction, mentorship, and leadership) the C. Howard Denike Scholarship in Music, the CFAX 1070 Golden Apple Award (for excellence in teaching) and has been nominated for the British Columbia Premier’s Award for Teaching Excellence (young teacher).
-He is also the recipient of a 2010 community service award from the Navy League of Canada.
-He served as an executive member of the BC Music Educators Association (a Provincial Specialist Association and music advocacy body for the B.C.
-Teachers’ Federation) as secretary, vice-president, and president from 2012 – 2017.
+Additionally, Jamie holds a Bachelor of Music degree and Teaching Certificate from the University of Victoria.
+He is the recipient of the Staples/Black Press News Media “Great Teacher Award” (secondary school), a Commanding Officer’s Commendation from the Vernon Cadet Training Centre (for instruction, mentorship, and leadership), the CFAX 1070 Golden Apple Award (for excellence in teaching) and has been nominated for the British Columbia Premier’s Award for Teaching Excellence.
+Additionally, he served as an executive member of the British Columbia Music Educators Association as secretary, vice-president, and president from 2012 – 2017.

 Katy Kerr.